ekke/ekkesSHAREexample/README.md

 wait for tweet @ekkescorner

-This is an Example App demonstrating HowTo share Files with other Apps on Android and iOS.
+This is an Example App demonstrating HowTo share Files with other Apps on Android and iOS:

 !!! not production ready - only to give you some hints HowTo implement such features !!!